 - Application - complete the application and submit it to the director of the program you wish to volunteer with.

-- Interview - come in for an interview with the volunteer coordinator
+- Interview - come in for an interview with the program you wish to volunteer with

-- Training - attend training about our organization, working with our clients, etc.
+- Training - when applicable, attend training about our organization, working with our clients, etc.

 - There may be additional volunteer criteria based on the location and project you are interested in some of these include: background checks, passing CMS volunteer application process, valid driving license, etc.